vczh-libraries/Document/Cpp.md

       - If we know how many types are bounded to this `...` argument, dispatch them
       - If we don't know, the whole expression is evaluated to `any_t`
 - [ ] Refactor to allow multiple implementations found for the same symbol.
-  - [ ] Functions with incomplete types always create new symbols.
+  - Functions with incomplete types always create new symbols.
+  - Functions' symbols are only created to store information of function ASTs, all ASTs have their own symbols for scopes.
+  - If an member implementation does not match to a declaration, scopes are created for analyzing the body, error is ignored.
-  - [ ] Allow many-to-many definition-to-declaration mapping.
+  - Allow many-to-many definition-to-declaration mapping.
-  - [ ] `EvaluateSymbol` doesn't crash if no type is evaluated with `gaContext`
+  - `EvaluateSymbol` doesn't crash if no type is evaluated with `gaContext`
 - [ ] `template` on functions.
   - [ ] Connect function with forward declarations
   - [ ] Overload functions with all template argument (except defaults) specified.